elizabethhart/phase-0-tracks/web_dev/request_cycle/http_requests.md

 Form data is in the message of the request.
 Not saved in browser history, cannot be bookmarked, unlimited characters, not cached.

-GET requests could be used for a search request when are trying to view a webpage, but don't want to edit it.
+GET requests could be used for a search request when are trying to access the html, css, or image files for a webpage, but don't want to edit them.
 POST request are used when there is a higher security, like when you are sending the contents of a form to add to a database.

 Optional bonus question: What is a cookie (the technical kind, not the delicious kind)?
 How does it relate to HTTP requests?